 This pane shows the basic properties of a product.
 It is not strictly necessary to populate any of this data, but it will make understanding the various products easier, and will allow you to filter by the various fields.

 This pane contains a list of programs which are part of the product.
-You can double-click on any of the products to see the full product details.
+You can double-click on any of the programs to see the full program details.
 Programs can be dragged into this list in order to make them a part of the product.
 Also in this list are two gray lines labeled “Applications” and “Utilities”.
 These lines separate the programs into two categories.
 Between the two lines are programs which are “Application Components” of the product.
 These programs are central to the product, and are the reason you would buy the product.
-When applications are launched, they may be logged or controlled by KeyServer, depending on the settings in the Policies pane.
+When applications are launched, they may be observed or managed by KeyServer, depending on the settings in the Policies pane.
 On the other hand, programs below the “Utilities”line are “Utility Components”.
-These programs will appear in audit reports, but usage of a utility will never be logged or controlled by KeyServer.
+These programs will appear in audit reports, but usage of a utility will never be observed or managed by KeyServer.
 Note also that a single product may ship with hundreds of executables, but many are so boring that they are not even worth associating with the product definition as utilities.
 By leaving them out, they will not clutter up an audit report.

-Note that Control policies always take precedence over policies of other types.
-If a client is in the scope of any Control policy for a product, then an attempt to launch an Application Component of the product will always result in either a license grant or license deny - regardless of any Log or Deny policies which might also have a Scope that includes this client.
-It is only when a client is outside the scope of ALL Control policies that Log and Deny policies are consulted.
-For this reason, KeyConfigure will not allow you to drag a Log or Deny policy above a Control policy.
+Note that Manage policies always take precedence over policies of other types.
+If a client is in the scope of any Manage policy for a product, then an attempt to launch an Application Component of the product will always result in either a license grant or license deny - regardless of any Observe or Deny policies which might also have a Scope that includes this client.
+It is only when a client is outside the scope of ALL Manage policies that Observe and Deny policies are consulted.
+For this reason, KeyConfigure will not allow you to drag an Observe or Deny policy above a Manage policy.

 This pane contains two text fields - Name and Address, which may be used however you like.
 You might use them for the publisher's name and address (physical, email, URL).
 Or you might use them for a name/address at your site.